mohammadtzs/baseweb/README.md

 ## Usage

-On npm, you can find Base Web as `baseui`.
+On npm, you can find Base Web as `baseui`..

 Add `baseui` and its peer dependencies to your project: